 The Klamath River Project

-As a Research Assistant on an interdisciplinary research team, I contribute to partnership-building, applied research, and decision-support efforts related to post-dam removal restoration in the Klamath River Basin.
-This work supports collaboration among scientists, community members, and managers working across ecological and social systems.
+As a Research Assistant on an interdisciplinary team, I contribute to community-engaged research and partnership-building surrounding post-dam removal restoration in the Klamath River Basin.
+This work brings together scientists, Tribal partners, community members, and resource managers working across interconnected ecological and social systems.
 Read about the project

 The Socio-cultural Research